All comparisons

 $9/mo

-Privacy-conscious site owners who want to stop using Google Analytics entirely
+Privacy-conscious site owners who want to leave Google Analytics entirely

 Strengths